-2. Setting a Hearing on Amending the Zoning and Development Code to Include an Administrative Development Approval for a Minor Exemption Subdivision [File #TAC-2008-029] Attach 2
+5. Public Hearing-Amending the Zoning and Development Code Regarding Minor Exemption Subdivisions [File #TAC-2008-279] Attach 4

 The City of Grand Junction requests approval to amend the Zoning and Development Code to consider amendments to allow an administrative development approval for a Minor Exemption Subdivision.